-- Influenza A highly contagious disease of the respiratory tract, caused by the influenza virus. - Influenza Type A A virus that occurs in both humans and animals. - Influenza Type B A virus that occurs only in humans. - Isolation Refers to the separation of patients with an infectious disease from those persons who are healthy.
-Isolation can also refer to a control measure to restrict the movement of cases to home or designated areas. - Novel virus A virus that has never previously infected humans or if it has, there will be limited human immunity within the community to ensure protection against the virus. - Pandemic Pandemic (from the Greek language, "pan" meaning all and "demos" meaning people) is used to describe an epidemic on a global scale.
-Only type A influenza virus has been known to cause pandemics. - Prophylaxis Short-term protection against contracting Influenza. - Quarantine Separation and restriction of movement of persons who may become or are infectious. - Social Distancing Strategy used to restrict/prevent close contact between persons.
+Influenza A highly contagious disease of the respiratory tract, caused by the influenza virus.

+Influenza Type A A virus that occurs in both humans and animals.

+Influenza Type B A virus that occurs only in humans.

+Isolation Refers to the separation of patients with an infectious disease from those persons who are healthy.
+Isolation can also refer to a control measure to restrict the movement of cases to home or designated areas.

+Novel virus A virus that has never previously infected humans or if it has, there will be limited human immunity within the community to ensure protection against the virus.

+Pandemic Pandemic (from the Greek language, "pan" meaning all and cause pandemics.

+"demos" meaning people) is used to describe an epidemic on a global scale.
+Only type A influenza virus has been known to become or are infectious.

+Prophylaxis Short-term protection against contracting Influenza.

+Quarantine Separation and restriction of movement of persons who may arrangements and population movement restrictions.

+Social Distancing Strategy used to restrict/prevent close contact between persons.

 Social distancing is a management strategy used to reduce normal physical and/or social population mixing in order to slow the spread of a pandemic throughout society.
-These measures include school closures, workplace gathering restrictions, cancellation of mass social gatherings, changing public transport arrangements and population movement restrictions.
+These measures include school closures, workplace gathering restrictions, cancellation of mass social gatherings, changing public transport